nagisa/django-bfm/docs/user/adminapplet.rst

     jQuery, so all ``$`` and ``jQuery`` variables defined before will be rewritten.
     ``django.jQuery`` variable won't change.

-Making admin applet to work requires more work because application specific files should be edited.
+Making admin applet to appear in your application admin panel requires more work because application specific files should be edited.

-Firstly, open your application, in which you want applet to appear, ``admin.py`` file and these lines just after imports
+Firstly, open your application ``admin.py`` file of an application in which you want applet to appear and place these lines just after other imports.

 ::